How To Bet On The Premier League

 This is especially true of the English teams that have had to play in the preliminary rounds of the Europa League in the last couple of seasons.
 Burnley and Wolves both got off to worse than expected starts in the Premier League in the season they had to play these matches.

-How to Choose Which Premier League Markets to Bet On?
+How to Choose EPL Markets

 There are hundreds of Premier League football betting markets that offer punters possible angles to exploit, you just need to find the right markets for you.
 That means having the time to do your homework, the time to price your market up, check your odds against the bookmaker’s odds, and pick the value bets.

-Many professional punters specialize on one market, but the problem with this is bookmakers may quickly latch on to your skills in this area and limit your bets.
+Many professional punters specialize in one market, but the problem with this is bookmakers may quickly latch on to your skills in this area and limit your bets.
 That’s why most professional football punters have a few different angles when choosing how to bet on the Premier League.

 The trouble for most people is they just don’t have the time to do the studying needed to exploit these markets, or they may lack the skill in knowing how to price up a market according to the facts they find.